 Many homeowners are unaware of the potential problems that can arise with the flashing on their homes – in fact; it’s not uncommon for a client to not know what flashing is at all, or why it’s important for their home.

 Here at Professional Roofers we know that your roof is important to you, even if you don’t know all the ins-and-outs of roof industry jargon and construction technicalities, so we thought we would spend this week discussing one of the most important aspects of it: your flashing.
-We’ll explain what it is, some of the common issues we tend to encounter with it in the GTA, and how to identify and prevent future problems.
+A roofer in Toronto from Professional Roofers will be able to explain what it is, some of the common issues we tend to encounter with it in the GTA, and how to identify and prevent future problems.